enviodev/docs/docs/greeter-tutorial.md

 open http://localhost:8080
 ```

-The hasura admin-secret is `testing` and the tables can be viewed in the `data` tab or queried from the playground
+The hasura admin-secret / password is `testing` and the tables can be viewed in the `data` tab or queried from the playground

 ### What next?